Learning Outcomes

 Voluntary intoxication can also impact a defendant's ability to rely on other defences, particularly those involving a mistaken belief.

 If a defendant makes a mistake about the need to use force in self-defence due to voluntary intoxication, they cannot rely on that mistake.
-The defence of self-defence requires the defendant's belief in the need for force to be genuinely held, but an intoxicated mistake is not considered a valid basis (R v O'Grady, R v Hatton).
+The defence of self-defence requires the defendant's belief in the need for force to be genuinely held, but an intoxicated mistake is not considered a valid basis (R v O'Grady; R v Hatton).
+This principle is now reflected in statute: s 76(5) of the Criminal Justice and Immigration Act 2008 provides that a mistaken belief attributable to voluntary intoxication cannot be relied on for the purposes of self‑defence or prevention of crime.
 The defendant is judged against the standard of a reasonable sober person.

-Similarly, for certain offences (like some sexual offences), a reasonable belief in consent is required.
+Similarly, for certain offences (like many sexual offences), a reasonable belief in consent is required.
 An intoxicated mistaken belief in consent would not be considered reasonable.
+The test is objective on the question of reasonableness, and intoxication does not lower the standard.

 Worked Example 1.2